+2.4.1 Ships on international voyages intending to enter a port for cargo operation should submit the health information of onboard seafarers to the harbour operator 24 hours prior to the arrival.
+In case the voyage is less than 24 hours, such information should be submitted upon the departure of the last port.

-- 2.4.1 During the epidemic prevention and control period, ship-shore personnel exchanges should be minimized.
-No boarding visits and family reunion onboard should be allowed. - 2.4.2 Boarding outsiders should be strictly limited within a specified perimeter.
+2.4.2 During the epidemic prevention and control period, ship-shore personnel exchanges should be minimized.
+No boarding visits and family reunion onboard should be allowed.

+2.4.3 Boarding outsiders should be strictly limited within a specified perimeter.
 A tally room or reception should be set on the main deck.
-Outsiders including agents, tallymen and suppliers entering the living quarters should be restricted. - 2.4.3 In high-risk areas, crew replacement should be suspended.
-In other areas, a replacement of seafarers can only proceed when the port authorities' requirements pertaining to epidemic prevention and control are met, and should be reported in accordance with regulations.
+Outsiders including agents, tallymen and suppliers entering the living quarters should be restricted.